dpays/beem/docs/apidefinitions.rst

 .. code-block:: python

-    from beem.discussions import Query, Discussions_by_blog
+    from dpaygo.discussions import Query, Discussions_by_blog
     q = Query(limit=10)
     for h in Discussions_by_blog(q):
         print(h)